 Why being ‘always on’ can reduce productivity

-Whilst on the surface this ‘always on’ approach might seem like it improves productivity, it can actually do the opposite due the negative effect it has on employee mental and physical health.
+Whilst on the surface, this ‘always on’ approach seems like improved productivity for businesses, and a break from traditional working’ for employees, it can actually have a negative impact on employee mental and physical health.

-With workers commuting further than before, many people use the commuting time as an extension of their working day.
-Although this might seem a productive use of time, staring at a screen, whether a computer screen or a small phone screen, for a long period of time, can lead to ‘computer eye strain’.
-Symptoms of computer eye strain include watery eyes, headaches and double or blurred vision, as well as neck or back pain.
+Staring at a screen, whether a computer screen or a small phone screen, for a long period of time, can lead to ‘digital eye strain’.
+Symptoms of computer eye strain include watery or extremely dry eyes, headaches and double or blurred vision, as well as neck or back pain.

-The immediate effects of computer eye strain are that employees are likely to have difficulty focussing, which will make it difficult to complete the tasks effectively.
-This could lead to having to re-do the tasks at a later date.
+The immediate effects of digital eye strain are that employees are likely to have difficulty focusing, making it difficult to get tasks done in time, and correctly.

 Using digital devices may be to blame for neck and back pain from constantly looking down at the screen, and the prolonged immobilisation and repetitive movements, which can lead to a number of other musculoskeletal disorders.

-According to a report by the Health and Safety Executive, 35% of absences in 2016/2017 were caused by musculoskeletal disorders, with an estimated 17.6 days taken for each case.
-The cost of this absenteeism could have a serious impact to your business, in terms of productivity as well as a potential cost to cover employees who are off sick.
+According to a report by the Health and Safety Executive, almost 20% of absences in 2021/2022 were caused by musculoskeletal disorders, with an estimated 15.2 days taken for each case.
+The cost of this absenteeism could have a serious impact to your business, with reduced productivity and increased costs to cover absences.

-Help to minimise the risk to employee health and wellbeing
+Help to minimise the risk of technology to employee health and wellbeing

-Whilst it might not be feasible to revert back to a 9-5 operating day, there are things you can implement to help manage employee mental and physical health and wellbeing and ensure that ‘always being on’ doesn’t actually lead to a reduction in productivity:
+In light of the new ways of working, there are things you can implement to help manage employee mental and physical health and wellbeing and ensure that ‘always being on’ doesn’t actually lead to a reduction in productivity or poor wellbeing:

 1. Set reasonable communication expectations

-If you can’t switch off emails completely after hours, consider implementing a rota system where each employee takes it in turns to be ‘on call’ each day.
-This may not be possible for all types of companies and team-set ups but, if it is possible, it will help employees to know when they can turn off their work phone and email, and enjoy their free time, without worrying about negative repercussions.
+If you can’t switch off emails completely after hours, consider implementing a rota system where each employee takes turns to be ‘on call’ each day.
+Although it may not be ideal for all types of companies and team set-ups, it helps employees draw a clear boundary between work and personal life, without worrying about negative repercussions.

 2. Encourage employees to take breaks when they can

-When employees are in the office encourage them to take regular breaks away from their computer screens.
-This could be as simple as ensuring they are leaving their desks during their lunch breaks or getting up to speak to colleagues rather than emailing.
+Encourage employees to take regular breaks away from their screens, at home and in the office.
+It could be as simple as ensuring they’re leaving their desks during their lunch breaks or getting up to speak to colleagues rather than emailing.

 Alternatively, you could take this further by encouraging exercise during the working day.
 As well as providing a break from their screens, studies have also shown that those who exercise more often are likely to be more productive and higher achievers than those who rarely exercise.
 See our article ‘Help employees to fit exercise into their working lives’ for tips on how to do this.